Document Type: Framework

 - strategy based on internal preference

-- ignoring customer signals
+- ignoring behavioural data

 - solution-first thinking